 How Do Protective Face Masks Cause Irritation?

 The friction that’s responsible for acne mechanica is also the culprit behind most irritation caused by protective face masks.
 In fact, red, bumpy, rashy skin is a common precursor to acne mechanica.
-All of these are also signs of inflammation, which can wake up your skin’s pigment cells and cause lingering pigmentation long after the erythema (redness) has subsided.
+All of these are signs of inflammation, which can wake up your skin’s pigment cells and cause lingering pigmentation long after the erythema (redness) has subsided.
 To avoid this, it’s best to address irritation right away.

-When an object is consistently being rubbed across your skin, it can also disrupt your protective moisture barrier.
-Your moisture barrier is made up of lipids that keep moisture in while keeping irritants out.
+When something is consistently being rubbed across your skin, it can disrupt your moisture barrier.
+Your moisture barrier is made up of lipids that keep moisture in and irritants out.
 If something is rubbing against your skin all day, it can create tiny cracks in your barrier.
 This allows moisture to escape and irritants to enter.
 A common symptom of a damaged barrier is that products that usually don’t sting your skin suddenly do.
 If you’re experiencing this, your moisture barrier may be compromised.

-Use a Serum-Infused Toner Throughout the Day
+1. Use a Serum-Infused Toner Throughout the Day

-If irritated, rashy skin is your concern, try using a hydrating, serum-infused toner a few times a day.
-I think of these toners as more of an ‘essence’ because they pamper and soothe thirsty skin cells by delivering moisture deep into the skin.
+If irritated, rashy skin is your concern, try using a hydrating, serum-infused toner, like the Renée Rouleau Moisture Infusion Toner.
+I think of this toner as more of an ‘essence’ because it pampers and soothes thirsty skin cells by delivering moisture deep into the skin.
 Doing this a few times a day will remove dirt and oil buildup while simultaneously soothing the skin.
 Be sure to apply a little moisturizer on top to seal everything in.

-Use a Cooling Masque Before Bed
+2. Use a Cooling Gel Masque Before Bed

 Start your evening routine by using a non-foaming lotion or gel cleanser to remove oil and debris from the skin.
 Massage thoroughly (but gently) to break down any sunscreen or makeup you were wearing.
 Once your skin is clean, I suggest applying a cooling, gel-based masque, such as the Renée Rouleau Bio Calm Repair Masque.
 These gel masques tend to be the most soothing thanks to their naturally cooler temperatures.
 You can even stash it in the fridge for an extra comforting treat!

-Avoid Over-Exfoliation and Physical Scrubs
+3. Avoid Over-Exfoliation

-Use a Moisturizer With Soothing Ingredients
+4. Use a Moisturizer With Soothing Ingredients

-To focus on rebuilding and protecting your skin’s protective moisture barrier, use a healing moisturizer with reparative ingredients.
+To focus on rebuilding and protecting your skin’s protective moisture barrier, use a moisturizer with reparative ingredients.
 A few of my favorites include shea butter, tocopherol, and sunflower oil.
 Also, keep an eye out for the addition of ingredients that can soothe skin.
 These include chamomile, white tea, ascorbyl palmitate, and oat kernel extract.

 If you’re worried about heavy moisturizers breaking you out, I recommend using something like the Renée Rouleau Skin Recovery Lotion.
 I also recommend avoiding any moisturizers with high percentages of essential oils or any kind of synthetic fragrance.
 Both of these are notorious for irritating the skin and can break your moisture barrier down over time.

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”